WhirlFirst/WhirlFirst.github.io/_pages/about.md

 News
 ======
-<span style="color:balck;">[2025-06]</span> 📃Introducing PerTurboAgent — an LLM-powered AI agent for Iterative Perturb-Seq design! 🔗 Link to full paper: https://lnkd.in/geTy9Feq.
+<span style="color:balck;">[2025-06]</span> 📃Introducing [PerTurboAgent](https://www.biorxiv.org/content/10.1101/2025.05.25.656020v1) — an LLM-powered AI agent for Iterative Perturb-Seq design!
 It's one of my internship projects at Genentech.
 Many thanks to Yongju, Hanchen, Gabriele, and Aviv!

 <span style="color:balck;">[2025-03]</span> 🏆scFoundation was named among [**China's Top 10 Bioinformatics Breakthroughs of 2024**](http://gpb.big.ac.cn/news/1022#:~:text=%E5%85%A8%E7%90%83%E9%A6%96%E4%B8%AA%E5%8F%82%E6%95%B0%E8%A7%84%E6%A8%A1%E8%B6%85%E4%BA%BF%E7%9A%84%E5%8D%95%E7%BB%86%E8%83%9E%E8%BD%AC%E5%BD%95%E7%BB%84%E9%A2%84%E8%AE%AD%E7%BB%83%E6%A8%A1%E5%9E%8BscFoundation%E6%9E%81%E5%A4%A7%E6%8E%A8%E5%8A%A8%E4%BA%86AI%E9%A9%B1%E5%8A%A8%E7%9A%84%E7%A7%91%E5%AD%A6%E7%A0%94%E7%A9%B6%E8%8C%83%E5%BC%8F%E8%BD%AC%E5%8F%98).